 In terms of cities, I’d say New York, Cape Town, and Barcelona.
 Outside of that, my other favourite places have been the Serengeti, Machu Picchu, Kauai, and Monument Valley.

 I’m half Scottish half American so I’m probably totally biased here, but my favourite countries overall are Scotland and the USA.
 The people are friendly, the cities are great, and the landscapes are gorgeous!

 No, not really.
-I’m a 6ft tall 200lb white man, so I’m not really a prime target for crime or harassment.
-Although I can totally understand why a woman or a person of colour might be scared to go solo.
+But I’m a 6ft tall 200lb white man, so I’m not really a prime target for crime or harassment.
+I can totally understand why a woman or a person of colour might be scared to go solo.